St Padarn's Church, Llanbadarn Fawr: The Later Celtic period and the dominance of Sulien and his family

 Records become more certain by the tenth century.
 Violence was endemic in medieval Europe, not excepting Wales.
 During the tenth and eleventh centuries the coasts of Wales were frequently raided by the Vikings.
-In 987/988 the clas was destroyed by the Danes, but the worst to suffer was St David's, with attacks in 1073, 1080 and 1091.
+In 987/988 the clas was destroyed by the Danes, but the worst to suffer was St Davids, with attacks in 1073, 1080 and 1091.
 In 989 Maredudd ab Owain raised a poll tax to bribe the Danes to stay away from Llanbadarn (a tribute was levied of one penny for every man within his dominions, which, in Welsh, was called Glwmaen, or the tribute of the black army).
 However, in 1038 the church was reduced to ashes by Gruffydd ap Llywelyn, who wrested it from the hands of prince Hywel ab Edwin, whilst subjugating Ceredigion.
 The lands were ravaged and the area depopulated, though the clas survived.
 Gruffydd ap Llywelyn seems to have held the area until his death in 1063.

 At this period the Llanbadarn community was dominated by Sulien (1011–91) and his remarkable family.
 Around 1055 Sulien, who was born into a family educated for many generations in the clas monastic school or college of Llanbadarn Fawr, returned there after five years study in Scotland and ten years study in Ireland (according to his son and biographer).
 After this time Llanbadarn Fawr became possibly the foremost place of learning in Wales.
 Sulien went on to be known as Sulien the Wise.
-He became the abbot of Llanbadarn Fawr and served as Bishop of St David's twice.
+He became the abbot of Llanbadarn Fawr and served as Bishop of St Davids twice.
 Under his abbacy Llanbadarn Fawr's monastic library grew in size and importance; reputedly larger than those of Canterbury Cathedral and York Minster.